chipsalliance/firrtl/spec/spec.md

 ## Empty

 The empty statement does nothing and is used simply as a placeholder where a statement is expected.
-It is specified using the `skip` keyword.
+It is specified using the `skip`{.firrtl} keyword.

 The following example: